Tamon Honda: Return to Pro Wrestling Noah (2011–2019)

+Sporadic All Japan appearances (2013–2014, 2016, 2018)

+Professional wrestling style and persona

+Honda was nicknamed "Red Demon".
+His signature moves included the "Dead End" (a deadlift German suplex), the "Tamon's Power" (an elevated powerbomb, "Tamon's Shooter" (an STF), and "Olympic Hell" (a triangle choke).

 Family

 Honda is married to a piano instructor.
 He comes from a sporting family.
 His father Daizaburo was a canoeist who represented Japan in C-2 1000 metres event at the 1964 Tokyo Olympics.
 His cousin Keisuke Honda is a professional football player who is currently a free agent and is a former Japanese international.